stepbrobd/tvix/docs/src/nix-daemon/logging.md

 ### `STDERR_READ`
 Reader interface used by ImportsPaths and AddToStoreNar (between 1.21 and 1.23).
-It works by sending a desired buffer length and then on the receiver stream it reads bytes buffer of that length.
+It works by sending a *desired* buffer length and then on the receiver stream it reads the *actual* buffer length followed by a bytes buffer of that length padded to 8 bytes.
 If it receives 0 bytes it sees this as an unexpected EOF.

 - 0x64617461 :: [UInt64][se-UInt64] (hardcoded, 'data' in ASCII)
 - desiredLen :: [Size][se-Size]